 Early Sports Specialisation vs Diversification in Youth Athletes at a glance

-A big difference between the current youth sporting experience and the experiences youth had 20 years ago is the rise of year round sporting opportunities offered by sporting codes.
-Some codes ask or even require players to participate in summer and winter seasons in order to stay in incentivised teams and development squads.
-Hence, sports specialisation in early to middle childhood has become increasingly common.
+A big difference between the current youth sporting experience and the experiences youth had 20 years ago is the rise of year round sporting opportunities.
+Football, netball, soccer and volleyball often ask or even require players to participate in the sport all year round, in order to stay in incentivised teams and development squads.
+Therefore, sports specialisation in early to middle childhood has become increasingly common.